brownpanthera/brownpanthera/readme.md

 <!-- **brownpanthera/brownpanthera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-✌️, a Back-end developer and Tech Enthusiast.
+✌️, a backend developer and Tech Enthusiast.
 Aside from that, I like to solve puzzles, socialize and attempt to get some good sleep😴.
 I hope to contribute to keeping an open web, develop apps, and building communities.
 Some languages I enjoy working with JavaScript (+NodeJS) and SQL .

 **About Me:**

 <img align="right" width=420px alt="GIF" src="https://media.giphy.com/media/l3vR4L50gVNsA4HNm/giphy.gif" />

-- 🌱 I’m currently learning Node.js
 - 📫 How to reach me: via my [twitter](https://twitter.com/baesicallyali)
 - ⚡ Student at GNDIT College - Delhi